 Well, if it was me, I would…

 I know it’s difficult to not make every attempt to “fix” something that’s wrong.
-We all want to be able to do that, but too many times well-meaning advice has the opposite effect, creating a worse problem.
+We all want to be able to do that, but too often, well-meaning advice has the opposite effect, creating a worse problem.
 Even some of the things that maybe worked for me, don’t work for others.
 Again, they are not me.
 I am not them.
 We are unique, and while we can all support one another through our shared humanity, we don’t always know what is best for everyone.
 We have limited knowledge of their lives, we shouldn’t assume to know what will work in all cases.

 Maybe if we stopped to consider this fact before we spoke, we’d eliminate a lot of the stigma that abuse survivors, or people dealing with mental health issues, have to deal with on a daily basis.
-Maybe they could feel supported, and loved to the point where getting help and healing could seem possible to them.
+Maybe they could feel supported and loved to the point where getting help and healing could seem possible to them.

-Maybe we’d even have a better understanding of people in general and eliminate some of the hate that is ever-present too, if we just acknowledged that we don’t know everything about how everyone else should live and believe.
+Maybe we’d even have a better understanding of people in general and eliminate some of the hate that is ever-present too if we just acknowledged that we don’t know everything about how everyone else should live and believe.
 Because they aren’t us, and we aren’t them.